Summer 2023 Application Deadline: January 13, 2023

 - Full-time faculty except those described as ineligible below

-- Faculty with internal and/or external summer support less than $4,000 may apply for a Nyenhuis to make up the difference.
+- Faculty with internal and/or external summer support may apply for a Nyenhuis, but may not receive total funding in excess of college policy.

 - For Faculty-Student Collaborative Grants: Current Hope students who will continue into the following academic year (as they will be required to present their research findings after the summer research is complete)